 Taking the Next Step to Treat Your Depression

-All of the methods, treatments and techniques in this article will help you deal with depression, but you don’t need to try all of them.
+When it comes to how to manage depression, the biggest takeaway to keep in mind is that healing can take time.
+While all of the methods, treatments, and techniques in this article can help you learn to deal with depression, you don’t need to try all of them.
 Even one is a great start.
-Develop a pace and set of tactics that work for you.
+Develop a pace and a set of tactics that work for you and your depression.

-Here are a few other ways you can combine methods of dealing with depression:
+Here are a few ways you can combine methods of dealing with depression:

 - Exercising in nature rather than in a gym